Bali Post Media Group: Television

 Beginning on 26 May 2002, BPMG entered the world of television by launching Bali TV, a television group that provides cultural content and local arts empowerment in Indonesia.
 Its broadcast range covers Bali, most of West Nusa Tenggara, and east Java.
 Bali TV grew by developing television station networking followed by several local television stations in various regions in Indonesia.
 TV stations of BPMG are the following:

 Radio

-Radio Global is the first established radio of BPMG.
-The variety of programs on Radio Global is a mostly interactive dialogue with the audience about a particular topic, including discussions related to politics, economics, culture, and public service.
-The success of Radio Global was followed by the establishment of BPMG radio in other areas of Bali, such as Radio Suara Besakih in Karangasem, Radio Genta FM in Denpasar, Radio Singaraja FM in Singaraja, Radio Fajar FM and Suara Banyuwangi in Banyuwangi, Radio Lombok FM in Mataram Nusa Tenggara Barat, Negara FM in Jembrana, and two other radios in Yogyakarta.
+Global Radio Kinijani is the first established radio of BPMG.
+The variety of programs on Global Radio Kinijani is a mostly interactive dialogue with the audience about a particular topic, including discussions related to politics, economics, culture, and public service.
+The success of Global Radio Kinijani was followed by the establishment of BPMG radio in other areas of Bali, such as Radio Suara Besakih in Karangasem, Radio Genta FM in Denpasar, Radio Singaraja FM in Singaraja, Radio Fajar FM and Suara Banyuwangi in Banyuwangi, Radio Lombok FM in Mataram Nusa Tenggara Barat, Negara FM in Jembrana, and two other radios in Yogyakarta.
 In addition, some of these entertainment stations take song requests from audience members.
 BPMG radio stations include the following:

-Online Media

-The online Media of BPMG are the following: